Sales Summary & Analytics Guide

 - Changing tokens updates both simultaneously

-5. Viewing Sales Results Table
+5. Viewing the Execution Results Table

 Table Columns